subvisual/guides/code-review/README.md

   them. ("What do you think about using a custom validator here?")
 * Seek to understand the author's perspective.
 * Sign off on the pull request with a :thumbsup: or "Ready to merge" comment.
-* If someone's already reviewing a pull request, do not intervene unless called upon.
+* If someone's already reviewing a pull request, avoid intervening unless called upon.

 Style comments